Copterline: Incidents and accidents

-The cause of the accident was the failure of the power flying control system.
-Plasma coating on the pistons of the power flying control system had flaked off and blocked the return valve, causing the aircraft to lose its maneuverability.
+The cause of the accident was failure of the power flight control system.
+Plasma coating on the pistons of the power flight control system had flaked off and blocked the return valve, causing the aircraft to lose its maneuverability.
 It was revealed in 2007 that the failed component was inside a system that Copterline did not have the authority to service or even open.
 A periodic leak test that could have revealed the problem was omitted.
 Furthermore, the emergency floats failed to operate.
 The manufacturer, Sikorsky, confirmed that damages have been paid to the families of the casualties, but a court case between Copterline and Sikorsky is still pending.

 Fleet

-The Copterline fleet consists of nine helicopters and several rescue craft.
+The Copterline fleet consisted of nine helicopters and several rescue craft.

-Copterline uses four Eurocopter EC 135 helicopters for emergency and medical service operations from three different base: Oulu, Pete got moved from Vaasa to Tampere and Varkaus.
+Copterline used four Eurocopter EC 135 helicopters for emergency and medical service operations from three different bases: Oulu, Tampere (formerly Vaasa), and Varkaus.